 Lauren also played on the UCLA softball team, where she helped the Bruins to a runner-up finish in the 1999 NCAA Championship.
 She completed an outstanding academic record by graduating magna cum laude and winning, among other awards, second-team Verizon Academic All-America and earning a Pac 10 post-graduate scholarship.

 Upon graduation, Lauren immediately began applying her “do it all” mentality to her professional life.
 She started playing AVP pro beach volleyball events in 2003, working her way up through the qualifiers to the main draws.
 By 2008, she was registering top-10 finishes on the AVP with some regularity and had won two satellite tournaments on the international (FIVB) tour.
 As if a pro beach volleyball career wasn’t demanding enough, she enrolled in law school at USC, where she received her law degree in 2010 and passed the bar in 2011.
-She won her first of 6 domestic Open events in 2009 and seemed to be on her way to the top when the AVP collapsed midway through the 2010 season due to financial problems.
-Lauren was selected by USA Volleyball as an alternate for the 2012 Olympic Games in London, where the two American teams just in front of her took home gold and silver medals.
+She won her first of 9 domestic Open events in 2009.
+And by 2012, Lauren was selected by USA Volleyball as an alternate for the 2012 Olympic Games in London, where the two American teams just in front of her took home gold and silver medals.

-As the AVP changed ownership and launched its brand anew, Lauren picked right up where she’d left off.
-Reconnecting with 2007 partner Brittany Hochevar, the duo completed the 2013 season as the #1 team in terms of total points, placing 3rd or better 6 times in 7 events.
+In 2013, Lauren partnered with Brittany Hochevar and the duo completed the season as the #1 team in terms of total points, placing 3rd or better 6 times in 7 events.
 She improved again in 2014, placing 2nd in the first 5 tournaments and 3rd in the final event—all while competing internationally on the FIVB tour.
-Lauren has placed 4th on the FIVB Tour four times in her career and has two 5th place finishes at World Championships.
-She and new partner Brooke Sweat finished the 2014 season as the AVP’s second-ranked team and Lauren took home a “Best Blocker” trophy at the AVP awards banquet.
+She and partner Brooke Sweat finished the 2014 season as the AVP’s second-ranked team and Lauren took home a “Best Blocker” trophy at the AVP awards banquet.